10up/wp-newrelic/README.md

 # WP New Relic

-WP New Relic (WPNR) is designed to be used with the [New Relic APM](https://newrelic.com/application-monitoring), which uses the [New Relic PHP Agent API](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-api) to augment existing metrics with valuable WordPress details such as templates, users, request type, and [Transaction](https://docs.newrelic.com/docs/apm/transactions) names.
+WP New Relic (WPNR) is designed to be used with the [New Relic APM](https://newrelic.com/application-monitoring), and uses the [New Relic PHP Agent API](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-api) to augment existing metrics with valuable WordPress details such as templates, users, request type, and [Transaction](https://docs.newrelic.com/docs/apm/transactions) names.
 This plugin is tested with New Relic's PHP Agent version 6.7.0.174.
 Data collected by this plugin can be queried in [New Relic's Insights](https://newrelic.com/insights/) product, using [New Relic Query Language (NRQL)](https://docs.newrelic.com/docs/insights/new-relic-insights/using-new-relic-query-language/nrql-reference).

 New Relic is a trademark of New Relic, Inc.